lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 With an input file in hand, we can proceed to carry out a self-consistent calculation.
 It proceeds in a manner [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/#tutorial).

-In brief you carry out the following steps:

 #####  Initial setup

 Run **lmfa**{: style="color: blue"} in order to